The Seneta--Heyde scaling for the branching random walk: One-dimensional random walks

 \end{lemma}

-{\it Proof.} The inequality is proved in \cite{ezsimple} for a certain value of $u$, say $1$; hence, the inequality holds for $u<1$.
-The case $u>1$ boils down to the case $u\le 1$ by splitting the interval $[b-a, \, b-a+u]$ into intervals of lengths $\le 1$, the number of these intervals being less than $(u+1)$. $\Box$
+\begin{pf}The inequality is proved in \cite{ezsimple} for a certain value of $u$, say $1$; hence, the inequality holds for $u<1$.
+The case $u>1$ boils down to the case $u\le1$ by splitting the interval $[b-a, b-a+u]$ into intervals of lengths $\le1$, the number of these intervals being less than $(u+1)$. \end{pf}

-\begin{lemma} There exists $c_4>0$ such that for $a\ge 0$,
+\begin{lemma} There exists $c_4>0$ such that for $a\ge0$,

 \end{lemma}